310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 To become someone unneeded, unloved, unseen by everyone—

-I was already such an empty person, so close to fading away.
+I was already such a hollow person, so close to fading away.
 I couldn’t stand the thought of that happening for real.

 …It’s a common fear for a teenager.
 But for me, it was a severely serious problem.
 {% endbubble %}